nrkno/dotnetskolen/README_EN.md

 - nUnit
 - MSTest

 In this course we will use xUnit.
-This choice is somewhat arbitrary as all of the frameworks above will suffice for our purpose, which is to show how to set up test projects and get started writing tests.
+This choice is somewhat arbitrary as all of the frameworks above will suffice for our purpose, namely to show how to set up test projects and get started writing tests.
 If you want to know more about the different testing frameworks, you can read more about them here: <https://docs.microsoft.com/en-us/dotnet/core/testing/#testing-tools>

 #### Creating the unit test project